Alluxio/alluxio/docs/en/api/POSIX-API.md

 ### Unmount Alluxio-FUSE

-To unmount a previously mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:
+To unmount a previously mounted Alluxio-FUSE file system, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:

 ```bash